Stimulus check: Eligibility, fine print, income limit and how the first payment could shape the next rescue package

 - If you file jointly without children and earn less than $198,000

-Read on for how your payment is calculated and how much you can expect.
+Read on for how your payment was calculated and how much you can expect.
 You can also look at this calculator from the Washington Post.

 How much do you get as a single taxpayer under the CARES Act?

-Note: This story is updated often.